 REITs Risk.
-To the extent the Fund invests in closed-end funds that invest in REITs, the Fund may be subject to the risks involved in investing in REITs.
+Through its investments in other funds, the Fund may be subject to the risks involved in investing in REITs.
 REITs are companies that own or finance income-producing real estate.
 Investments in REITs are subject to the risks associated with investing in the real estate industry such as adverse developments affecting the real estate industry and real property values, including losses from casualty or condemnation, and changes in local and general economic conditions, supply and demand, interest rates, zoning laws, regulatory limitations on rents, property taxes and operating expenses.
-The Fund may invest in closed-end funds invested in REITs within a number of the Advisor's custom asset classes, which includes but may not be limited to the U.S. High Yielding Equity asset class.
+The Fund may invest in other funds invested in REITs within a number of the Advisor's custom asset classes, which includes, but may not be limited to, the U.S. High Yielding Equity asset class.

 Rights and Warrants Risk.
-To the extent the Fund invests in closed-end funds that invest in rights and warrants, the Fund may be exposed to the risks involved in investing in rights and warrants.
+Through its investments in other funds, the Fund may be exposed to the risks involved in investing in rights and warrants.
 Rights and warrants are options to purchase common stock at a specified price for a specified period of time.
 Their prices do not necessarily move parallel to the prices of the underlying securities and expire worthless if not exercised within the specified period of time.